-Class 3 - Years 2 & 3
+Class 2 - Years 1 and 2

-P.E. is now every Monday and Tuesday (swimming) with Miss Wallace and our sport’s coach.
+P.E. is now every Monday afternoon with a P.E. coach.
 Children will need their full indoor and outdoor kit each week.
 Please provide kit that is appropriate for the weather.
+On a Tuesday the children will be going swimming for the afternoon.
 For swimming children will need a towel, swimming hat (if hair is below shoulder length), goggles (optional) and a swimsuit.
 For girls it must be a swimming costume (no bikinis) and for boys fitted, swim shorts that are above the knee.
-Children with hair below shoulder length must have it tied up.
+Children with hair below shoulder length must also have it tied up.

 As always if you have any concerns or questions I am available before or after school if you wish to discuss anything.